SN-CRISP/CRISP/CRISP2021/index.md

-# Welcome to 2021 CRISP meeting
+# Welcome to the 2021 CRISP meeting

 The 2021 [CRISP](https://gongsale.github.io/CRISP/) meeting gathers cool, friendly scientists from Portugal, Spain and other countries to work in different aspects of supernovae, their host galaxies, extinction, with methods like integral-field spectroscopy and polarization.
 CRISP is funded by the Fundação para a
 Ciência e Tecnologia through CRISP grant [PTDC/FIS-AST-31546]